jainam-panchal/PPS_question_bank/README.md

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/38.c">38.
 Write a program to concatenate two strings without using built
   in function.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/39.c">39.
+Write a C Program to check whether the given number is prime or not.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/42.c">42.
 Write a program to do swapping of two elements using function with two
 pointers as arguments.</a>